We've created the following video to help in the understanding of this topic:

 Likewise, within-series and adapting test leads are even more widely available than cal kits.
 However, it seems likely that emerging small-format connectors will demand a lighter-gauge, more flexible test lead or a flexible port adaptor.
 Please let us know if you have special requirements in this area.

-In most circumstances a vector network analyzer stimulates a device port in signal frequency steps and measures all the ports at the same frequency steps.
+In most circumstances, a vector network analyzer stimulates a device port in signal frequency steps and measures all the ports at the same frequency steps.
 However, there are applications where you need to measure at harmonics of the stimulus.
 There are also applications, around frequency mixer devices, where you need to measure at a frequency (the intermediate frequency, or IF) that is offset from the stimulus.
-This requires more hardware capability than is present in the PicoVNA 106 and thus is not supported.

 Be careful when comparing with competitors, as they tend only to quote figures for the single-point single sweep.
 That compares with our faster figure above and not with the slightly longer time for a forward and reverse sweep necessary for a full set of S-parameters.
 This product is amongst the faster units available.
 See the competitive comparison on the web site under the Reviews tab.

 The sweep speed reduces according to bandwidth settings as the measurement at the output of bandwidth filter has to settle to its full accuracy.

 If we first set a 10,001 pt sweep, the forward/reverse switch is proportionally less of an interruption and we can estimate its duration from the two trace lengths that we have.

 At 140 kHz 170 us / pt for full s2p (two sweeps):

 Testing at other bandwidths for 10k point sweeps:

 Think of a modern communications protocol and the amplitude/phase constellation that it uses to represent data.
 For instance, here's a QAM constellation:

 Each of these data codes is transmitted and received on an RF signal or carrier with an amplitude and a phase.